VlachosGroup/Pdn-CO-Dynamics/README.md

-# Palladium Nanocluster Lattice Kinetic Monte Carlo Simulations
+# Pdn-CO-Dynamics

-Sample input and processed output files for Zacros Kinetic Monte Carlo simulations for determining dynamics of Pd nanocluster formation under pressure of CO
+Lattice Kinetic Monte Carlo (KMC) Simulations for Subnanometer Pdn clusters Dynamics under pressure of CO

+The simulations are run in the graph-theoretical KMC software [Zacros](https://zacros.org/).
+The inputs and outputs are processed using the Python package [Zacros-Wrapper](https://github.com/VlachosGroup/Zacros-Wrapper/tree/master).

+This repository contains sample input files, processed output files, and structure visualizations.

 ## Computational Framework
 ![framework](docs/framework.svg)